misoobu/dotfiles/global_AGENTS.md

-- Commit to Git with a detailed message after making a code change.
-E.g., `git add <files> && git commit -m "...this can be a multi-line message..."`
+- Commit to Git with a detailed multi-line message after making a code change.
-- Proactively search the web to find up-to-date and accurate information.
+- Search the web to find up-to-date and accurate information.
-- Keep AGENTS.md up to date.
-This file is not a changelog, so you should update its content directly instead of writing about what's new.
+- Keep AGENTS.md up to date after making a code change.
+This file is not a changelog, so you should update its content directly instead of adding what's new.